Background pattern

 • Skin rash.

-• Severe allergic reaction, which causes facial swelling or throat swelling.
-If you experience any of these symptoms, inform your doctor immediately
+• Severe allergic reaction, which causes swelling of the face or throat.
+If you experience any of these symptoms, inform your doctor immediately.

 • Marked sedation, stupor, and confusion.
-These side effects are usually reversible by reducing the dose or gradually discontinuing treatment.
+These side effects are usually reversible with dose reduction or gradual discontinuation of treatment.
 However, do not reduce your dose without consulting your doctor first.
-Contact your doctor if you experience these side effects
+Contact your doctor if you experience these side effects.

-• Other eye disorders such as retinal disorder.
+• Other eye disorders such as retinal disorders.

 • Other eye disorders such as optic neuritis and optic atrophy